JDS Niyodo: Development and design

 The Chikugo class was designed as the modified variant of the Isuzu class, the preceding destroyer escort class.
 The main anti-submarine (ASW) weapon was changed from the M/50 375 mm ASW rocket launcher to the ASROC anti-submarine missile.
-The octuple launcher for ASROC was stationed at the mid-deck, and the entire ship design was prescribed by this stationing.
+The octuple launcher for ASROC was stationed at mid-deck, leading the entire ship design.

 Construction and career

 Niyodo was laid down on 20 September 1972 at Mitsui Engineering & SHipbuilding, Tamano and launched on 28 August 1973.
 The vessel was commissioned on 8 February 1974 into the 35th Escort Corps of the Ominato District Force.

-On July 5, 1979, she was transferred to Yokosuka District Force 33rd Escort Corps, and the fixed port was transferred to Yokosuka.
+On 5 July 1979, she was transferred to Yokosuka District Force 33rd Escort Corps, and the fixed port was transferred to Yokosuka.

-Transferred to the 37th Escort Corps of the Yokosuka District Force on December 12, 1989.
+It was transferred to the 37th Escort Corps of the Yokosuka District Force on 12 December 1989.

-On March 24, 1997, she was re-incorporated into the 33rd Yokosuka District Force Escort Corps.
+On 24 March 1997, she was re-incorporated into the 33rd Yokosuka District Force Escort Corps.

-On July 8, 1997, she was transferred to the 23rd Sasebo District Force Escort Corps, and the home port was transferred to Sasebo.
+On 8 July 1997, she was transferred to the 23rd Sasebo District Force Escort Corps, and the home port was transferred to Sasebo.

-Removed from the register on June 24, 1999.
+Removed from the register on 24 June 1999.